 Please note, this programme can be limited to the attendance of the courses only and the validation with exams to obtain a DAS (Diploma of Advanced Studies).
 Participants of the MAS are also required to write a thesis during the last 12 weeks of the programme.

-The 2015 MAS in ICM Annual Review includes a look back at the first year of the course through the eyes of its inaugural intake, with encouraging reports that the course is already helping students to address the agricultural issues in their countries.
+The 2016 MAS in ICM Annual Review includes a look back at the second year of the course, with encouraging reports from the 2015 students who have started applying their knowledge to address agricultural issues in their countries.